George Howe (architect): Biography

 He was born in Worcester, Massachusetts in 1886 to James and Helen Howe.
 He received his Bachelor of Architecture from Harvard in 1908, and graduated from the École des Beaux-Arts in 1912.
 He worked for the Philadelphia firm of Furness, Evans & Co. from 1913 to 1916.

 In 1916, he joined the partnership of Walter Mellor & Arthur Ingersoll Meigs.
 He served in the military from 1917 to 1919, during World War I. Mellor Meigs & Howe's commissions were mostly residential and minor commercial buildings, with Bryn Mawr College's Goodhart Hall (1926–29), a Neo-Gothic auditorium, being their largest commission of the 1920s.

 He left in 1928, and in 1929 formed a partnership with William Lescaze, a younger Swiss architect who had studied at ETH Zurich, and had first hand knowledge of the European avant-garde.
 Their collaboration yielded the landmark PSFS Building in Philadelphia.
-The partnership was dissolved in 1932.
+The partnership of Howe & Lescaze was dissolved in 1932.

 After leaving Howe & Lescaze, Howe designed several private residences in the Philadelphia area.
 Throughout the late 1930s, Howe collaborated with Louis Kahn at the Philadelphia Housing Authority; and again in 1940, along with Oscar Stonorov, on the design of housing developments in other parts of Pennsylvania.

 Howe was Architect in Residence at the American Academy in Rome from 1947 to 1949 and Chair of the Architectural Department at Yale from 1950 to 1954.
 In 1951 he was elected into the National Academy of Design as an Associate Academician.

 He is buried with family members in the Mount Auburn Cemetery, Cambridge, Massachusetts.